 There are at least two breeds of probity auditor: those who actively contribute to your procurement processes, and those who only observe, take notes and tick the probity box at the end of the process.
 Let’s hope yours are in the first category!

-Surprisingly, there are no formal qualifications for procurement probity auditing, except perhaps the NZQA Level 6 Unit Standard on ethics and legal compliance.
+Surprisingly, there are no formal qualifications for procurement probity auditing, except perhaps the NZQA Level 6 Unit Standard on procurement ethics and legal compliance.

 So we’ve tapped into the experiences of several top-notch procurement probity auditors, to bring you a list of the items they should cover off.
 Here’s what we found: